Famous British People

 14. Tolkien was saved from further fighting through developing trench fever.
 Though he later recalled that most of his friends died in the First World War.

 15. Tolkien was a great lecturer.
-When giving lectures on Beowulf, he would often startle students by exclaiming in Anglo-Saxon, and speaking in the manner of an old bar.
+When giving lectures on Beowulf, he would often startle students by exclaiming in Anglo-Saxon and speaking in the manner of an old bar.

 16. W.H.Auden later said, he thought the voice of Tolkien giving lectures, was the voice of Gandalf!